mwood77/winderoo/README.md

 This project welcomes contributions.
 Please follow the regular git workflow; fork + PR to contribute.

 ### Translations / Localization
-Winderoo has multi-language support, and we welcome adding more langauges.
+Winderoo has multi-language support, and we welcome adding more languages.

 To add another language:
 1. Duplicate one of the current localizations, and translate the text:
     - `src/angular/osww-frontend/src/assets/i18n/` stores the current localizations.
-1. Add a new langauge menu item here to enable your langauge:
+1. Add a new language menu item here to enable your language:
     - `src/angular/osww-frontend/src/app/header/header.component.html`
 1. Open a Pull Request